-Adding a bit of green to our workshops
+Adding a bit of green to our photography workshops

 Minimising our carbon footprint is important to us.
 That’s why we’ve teamed up with Greenpop to plant a tree for every participant, in an African forest or under-greened community that needs it.

-When you join one of our tours or workshops, Penda and Greenpop will plant a tree on your behalf, and we’ll send you the GPS coordinates of your tree.
+When you join one of our responsible photo tours or photography volunteer projects, Penda and Greenpop will plant a tree on your behalf, and we’ll send you the GPS coordinates of your tree.
 That way, you’ll know exactly where your little green treasure is growing.

 Greenpop is an NGO that runs urban greening, reforestation, and eco-education projects in Southern and East Africa.
 And they do it with a difference; they make it fun, accessible, and valuable for everyone involved.
 While planting trees is an important and very beneficial activity, Greenpop believes that unless communities are actively involved in and incentivised by the process, no lasting environmental change is possible.
 It’s a green movement, a Treevolution.